MichTronics/JS8Call-Bot/README.md

 #### JS8CALL

-Settings in JS8Call for using the JS8Call-Bot in the API window.
+Settings in JS8CALL for using the JS8Call-Bot.

-Goto settings of JS8CALL and then goto the Reporting Tab there enable this setting :
+Goto settings in JS8CALL and then goto the Reporting Tab, enable this settings below in the API window.

 - [x] Allow setting station information from the API
 - [x] Enable TCP Server API